evanrelf/minecwaft/README.md

 # Realize your infrastructure
 $ terraform apply

-# TODO: Where's the Minecraft server?
+# Play Minecraft with your non-techy friends :-)

 # Destroy everything to save money
 $ terraform destroy